Advocates concerned over merger of textbook companies

-WASHINGTON DC (NEXSTAR) – Two of the largest textbook companies say they are merging.
+WASHINGTON (WAVY) – Two of the largest textbook companies say they are merging.

 McGraw-Hill and Cengage say the move will mean cheaper prices for college students.